 The Board of Directors has an Audit Committee, composed of three Non-affiliated Independent Directors, that reviews the functions of the Corporation's management and independent auditors pertaining to the Corporation's financial statements and performs such other duties and functions as are deemed appropriate by the Audit Committee or the Board.
 Each member of the Audit Committee is an independent director as defined by applicable New York Stock Exchange listing standards.
-During the last fiscal year, the Audit Committee held two meetings, which were both attended by all members.
-Audit Committee members are paid a fee of \$1,000 per year.
+During the last fiscal year, the Audit Committee held three meetings.
+Audit Committee members are paid a fee of \$1,500 per year.